A-plum-blossom/ATNet_practice/README.md

+Now This repository is my personal first practice.

 # ApexTransNet

 ApexTransNet is an anatomy-aware deep learning framework for apical periodontitis (AP) analysis on panoramic dental radiographs.
 The model performs pixel-level AP lesion segmentation and case-level AP prediction using a shared encoder-decoder backbone with a Transformer bottleneck, ASPP context aggregation, attention-gated decoding, and auxiliary localization, boundary, and classification heads.